Chia-Network/chia-docs/docs/guides/clawback/clawback-user-guide.md

 </div>
 <br />

-At this point, the transation is final.
+At this point, the transaction is final.
 The sender has the same amount of XCH they started with, minus the two transaction fees.
 Due to the clawback, the original "receiver" did not receive anything.

 ---

-## Claim
+### Claim

 This section will show you how to initiate a clawback transaction from the sender's wallet, and claim the transaction from the receiver's wallet.